Hunger reduces a soul to a body, and a body to an immobile necessity-seeking thing. It is one of the most ruinous desires we can have as humans.

 From Erich Fromm’s The Art of Loving

 Even Roman Emperor Marcus Aurelius makes a case for communal cooperation against all odds.
-More than than 2,000 years ago the former Emperor and philosopher used remarkable similar language to Fromm:
+More than 2,000 years ago, the former Emperor and philosopher used remarkably similar language to Fromm:

-Therefore, I cannot be harmed by any of them, as none will infect me with their wrong.
+Therefore, I cannot be harmed by any of them, as none will infect me with their wrongs.
 Nor can I be angry with my kinsman or hate him.
-We were born for cooperation, like feet, like hands, like eyelids, like the rows of upper and lower teeth.
-So to work in opposition to one another is against nature: and anger or rejection is opposition.
+We were born for cooperation, like feet, hands, eyelids, and rows of upper and lower teeth.
+So, to work in opposition to one another is against nature, and anger or rejection is opposition.

 From Marcus Aurelius’ Meditations

-When there is a strong community based on having one’s basic needs attended, then those outside of that relationship are not only hungry, but apart.
-(They are also unable to participate in the reciprocal action of resource sharing.)
+When there is a strong community based on having one’s basic needs attended to, those outside of that relationship are hungry and apart.
+(They can also not participate in reciprocal resource sharing.)

 In these few lines, Rosasharn Joad, unable to feed her stillborn child, offers her full breast to a starving man.
 The novel concludes: “Her hand moved behind his head and supported it.
 Her fingers moved gently in his hair.
 She looked up and across the barn, and her lips came together and smiled mysteriously.”

 No one will forget the dramatic symbolism of this bereaved mother tending to the dying man.
-Steinbeck’s long-time editor and great friend, Pascal Corvici questioned the ending’s suddenness, claiming there was no preamble to the scene.
-Steinbeck, however, defended its inclusion, “it is a survival symbol not a love symbol” and the ending remains unadulterated.
-2
+Steinbeck’s long-time editor and great friend, Pascal Corvici, questioned the ending’s suddenness, claiming there was no preamble to the scene.
+Steinbeck, however, defended its inclusion, “it is a survival symbol, not a love symbol,” and the ending remains unadulterated.

-If we collect these findings in our arms and hold them aloft – we ought to share our food with those in our community and understand that this action is the most basic of all human actions – it means this action not only creates a feeling of brotherhood within its members, but it also isolates those who are not included.
+If we collect these findings in our arms and hold them aloft, we ought to share our food with those in our community and understand that this action is the most basic of all human activities.
+It means this action not only creates a feeling of brotherhood within its members, but it also isolates those who are omitted.

 Imagine someone came to you in abundance with food for the body and soul.

-I imagine someone sang your pain these lines from the indominable poet, activist, and mentor to many, Maya Angelou’s poem “Starvation”
+I imagine someone sang your pain these lines from the indomitable poet, activist, and mentor to many, Maya Angelou’s poem “Starvation.”

 Hurray!
 Hurry!